Variational approach to nonholonomic and inequality-constrained mechanics: Introduction

 Non-holonomic systems are abundant in the field of robotics and autonomous transport (see e.g.\ \cite{murray2017mathematical}).
 Besides reliable prediction of system motion for given initial conditions (forward kinematics) inference of admissible initial data and necessary external forces to achieve a certain final state (inverse kinematics and control) is sought after (see e.g.\ \cite{baillieul2007nonholonomic}).
-Non-holonomic dynamics furthermore arise in the description of contact forces \cite{hertz1881beruhrung,johnson1987contact,mindlin1949compliance} among macroscopic materials, relevant in mineral and crop processing.
-In the absence of an action principle for non-holonomic systems, the analysis of these systems is limited to the explicit study of forces and cannot benefit from the powerful simplifications and tools offered by a purely energy based variational treatment available to holonomic systems (see e.g. \cite{de_sapio_least_2008}).
+It was shown for particular examples of holonomic motion in \cite{de_sapio_least_2008}, how an action principle in practice opens new avenues for traditional analysis and control.
+The application of machine-learning to robotics has led to significant improvements in their control \cite{billard2019trends}.
+Future progress however depends crucially on the inclusion of the mechanisms underlying robotic motion (inductive bias) into so-called physics informed neural networks \cite{kaelbling2020foundation}, information which must be provided in the form of a scalar cost functional.
+Non-holonomic dynamics furthermore arise in the description of contact forces \cite{hertz1881beruhrung,johnson1987contact,mindlin1949compliance} among macroscopic materials.
+An improved theoretical understanding of point and surface contact mechanics is key to the ongoing development of soft robots \cite{rus2015design,softrobots1} and at the same time plays a central role in reducing the energy demand of mineral and crop processing \cite{revol2001design,lisboa2007study,silveira2022study}.\\

-Hamilton showed that mechanical systems with conservative forces are variational (for a textbook see \cite{goldstein2011classical}).
-I.e.\ there exists an action (cost) functional ${ S}=\int dt { L}[{\bf q},\dot {\bf q}]$, constructed from the system Lagrangian ${ L}$ (a measure of energy), whose critical point ${\bf q}(t)_{\rm cl}\in\mathbb{R}^d$, given boundary data ${\bf q}(t_i)_{\rm cl},{\bf q}(t_f)_{\rm cl}$, encodes the classical trajectory of the system via the following stationarity condition \begin{linenomath*} \end{linenomath*} The condition on the left yields the same trajectory as the Euler-Lagrange equations of motion on the right, which are equivalent to Newton's second law.
+{\bf Hamilton's principle} Hamilton showed that mechanical systems with conservative forces are variational (for a textbook see \cite{goldstein2011classical}).
+I.e.\ for the $d$ degrees of freedom ${\bf q}(t)\in\mathbb{R}^d$ in a system, there exists an action (cost or score) functional ${ S}=\int dt { L}[{\bf q},\dot {\bf q}]$, constructed from the system Lagrangian ${ L}$ (a measure of energy), whose critical point ${\bf q}(t)_{\rm cl}$, given boundary data ${\bf q}(t_i)_{\rm cl},{\bf q}(t_f)_{\rm cl}$, encodes the classical trajectory of the system via the following stationarity condition \begin{linenomath*} \end{linenomath*} The condition on the left yields the same trajectory as the Euler-Lagrange equations of motion on the right, which are equivalent to Newton's second law.
 Note that at this point we have made a subtle change from a boundary value problem (left) to an initial value problem (right).

 The variational formulation of classical mechanics puts symmetries center stage, since the Lagrangian transforms as a scalar under space-time and internal symmetries.
 Conceptually the variational formulation forms the basis for Noether's celebrated theorem \cite{noether1918invariante}, connecting symmetries and conserved charges, and in practice allows for the development of reliable numerical solvers, such as Finite Element Ritz-Galerkin methods (see e.g. \cite{galerkin2012,thomee2007galerkin}).